Creamy Banana and Coconut Bread and Butter Pudding

 Scatter the remaining sugar and the coconut on top of the pudding.
 Bake in the oven for 40-45 until the custard has set and the top of the pudding has turned golden brown.

-Leave it to cool for 10-20 minutes, then grab a spoon and a bowl, dish up a huge portion and tuck in.
+Leave it to cool for 10-20 minutes.Grab a spoon and a bowl, dish up a huge portion and tuck in.